giovastabile/dtcc/docs/usage_builder.rst

 The ``dtcc-build`` command accepts a number of parameters that can be used to control the generation of the city model, for example::

-    dtcc-build --mesh_resolution 20.0 --domain_height 75.0 data/helsingborg-residential-2022
+    $ dtcc-build --mesh_resolution 20.0 --domain_height 75.0 data/helsingborg-residential-2022

 To print a list of available parameters, use the following command::

-    dtcc-build --help
+    $ dtcc-build --help

 See the :ref:`Parameters` section below for more details.

 Python interface
 ----------------

-To build a city model from the Python interface, use the ``build()`` command, which is equivalent to running the ``dtcc-build`` command on the command-line:
+To build a city model from the Python interface, use the ``build`` function, which is equivalent to running the ``dtcc-build`` command on the command-line:

 .. code:: python